Home » Easy Tender Garlic Butter Beef

 Add garlic and seasonings: Uncover, add the garlic, salt, sugar, pepper, and vinegar, then gently stir.

-Simmer Until Tender: Cover the pan again and continue simmering over low heat for another 1 hour, or until the beef is fork-tender and the garlic butter sauce is rich and flavorful.
+Keep cooking: Cover again and simmer for another hour, or until the beef is fork-tender and the sauce looks silky and glossy.

 Tips for Best Results: